petabyt/mlinstall/README.md

 A Python based version of this app is available at [python-stable](https://github.com/petabyt/mlinstall/tree/python-stable).
 You can find standalone prebuilts for it [here](https://github.com/petabyt/mlinstall/releases/tag/0.1.0).

-**This is not guaranteed to work perfectly
-or not brick your camera.
-Use at your own risk.**

 ![screenshot](screenshot.png)

 ## Features